-Mr Ching Chuen Chan, age 73, joined Azeus Systems Holdings Board of Directors on February 1, 2008 as an independent board member.
+Mr Chan Ching Chuen, age 73, joined Azeus Systems Holdings Board of Directors on February 1, 2008 as an independent board member.
 Mr Chan is an Honorary Professor at Hong Kong University's Department of Electrical and Electronics Engineering.
-He was the head of the Department of Electrical and Electronic Engineering, University of Hong Kong from 1994 to 2000.
+He was the head of the Department of Electrical and Electronics Engineering, University of Hong Kong from 1994 to 2000.

-He is a Fellow of the Royal Academy of Engineering, U.K., the Chinese Academy of Engineering, the Ukraine Academy of Engineering Sciences and a Fellow and Vice President of Hong Kong Academy of Engineering Sciences.
-He is also a Fellow of IEEE, IET and HKIE lecturing on electric vehicles worldwide and in 2000 was awarded the IEE International Lecture Medal.
+He is a Fellow of the Royal Academy of Engineering, U.K., the Chinese Academy of Engineering, the Ukraine Academy of Engineering Sciences and a Fellow and Vice President (2000-2003) of Hong Kong Academy of Engineering Sciences.
+He is also a Fellow of IEEE, IET and HKIE lecturing on electric vehicles worldwide and in 2000, was awarded the IEE International Lecture Medal.
+He was awarded Gold Medal of Hong Kong Institution of Engineers in 2010.